 Having a brain (Trump is intrinsically resistant).
 As always in ID where they have been, what they have been exposed to is the best way to find an odd etiology for the infection.

 - Aseptic: common causes include enterovirus in summer/fall, herpes (during active genital outbreaks, especially the first outbreak.
 Patients never volunteer the information and docs never ask.
-Couple of times a year I get a call from the ER about someone with an aseptic meningitis.
+A couple of times a year I get a call from the ER about someone with an aseptic meningitis.
 "Do they have active herpes?"
 I inquire.
 "Just a sec, I'll ask," they reply.
 More than a second passes.
 "Yeah, they got herpes.
 Never had it before."
 And the moral is, ask the patient with aseptic meningitis if the have genital ulcers.
 VZV (PubMed).
 West Nile virus, syphilis, HIV (acute illness), leptospirosis (which is a very common, but under-recognized, cause).
-NSAIDS, trimethoprim, and limotrigene a few of the drugs that can cause an aseptic meningitis.
+NSAIDs, trimethoprim, and lamotrigine a few of the drugs that can cause an aseptic meningitis.
 Parvovirus.

 Then there is LCM (Lymphocytic choriomeningitis virus), classically associated with hamster exposure.
 However, can occur in anyone with contact with the house mouse and around 10% of US citizens and US mice are seropositive (PubMed).